Leadership is a journey…a journey that’s probably different than you thought it would be before you stepped into leadership.

-I’ve usually been pretty forward in my leadership and I’m grateful for an incredibly honest dialogue I have with my team where I serve.
+I’ve usually been pretty forward in my leadership, and I’m grateful for the incredibly honest dialogue I have with my team where I serve.

-But there are seasons where I’ve been afraid to ask for what I really want.
-And even as I type those words I think “That sounds so selfish.”
+But there are seasons when I’ve been afraid to ask for what I really want.
+And even as I type those words, I think, “That sounds so selfish.”

 Or you need someone to have your back.
 Or you need a friend.
 Or you need a decision to go your way.